-- Because 60% of members typically renew from year to year, the larger the membership, the more members you have to acquire just to replace those who drop out.
+- Because 60 percent of members typically renew from year to year, the larger the membership, the more members you have to acquire just to replace those who drop out.
 One of the challenges of success: to keep expanding the base, you have to find ever more people.

 - Some new-member acquisition tactics didn’t work.
 For example, most people who received complimentary memberships didn’t renew.

-- Iowa CCI’s Latino members don’t renew through direct mail as frequently as other demographic groups, despite receiving mailings in Spanish.
+- Iowa CCI’s Latinx members don’t renew through direct mail as frequently as other demographic groups, despite receiving mailings in Spanish.
 Staff conjectures that this group represents a more transient population as well as one that simply responds better to face-to-face asks.
-Turnover among organizers also affected renewal rates in the local Latino community, since organizer-member relationships often need to be rebuilt before members will renew.
+Turnover among organizers also affected renewal rates in the local Latinx community, since organizer-member relationships often need to be rebuilt before members will renew.

 As they look to the future, Iowa Citizens for Community Improvement is emphasizing the following membership-building strategies.

 - Continued focus on inviting membership at every opportunity.
 Iowa CCI has done a remarkable job of creating a “culture of fundraising” where everyone on staff is an asker, and everyone asks all the time.

 - Using members to find more members.
 The next step in deepening this culture is to expand the pool of askers: 3,000 supporters equal a lot of potential askers.
 If only 5–10 percent of the members could be actively engaged in fundraising, the membership base would continue to grow.